-In the late 19th century, politician Edward Wakefield commented that ‘when any famous writer undertakes to give the world an account of the colonies from his own observation, all good colonists await the publication of his book with feverish impatience, and when it appears each of them takes praise, or blame as personal to himself, and is elated or depressed in proportion as his colony is represented in a favorable or unfavorable light.’2
+In the late 19th century, Canterbury politician Edward Wakefield observed that ‘when any famous writer undertakes to give the world an account of the colonies from his own observation, all good colonists await the publication of his book with feverish impatience, and when it appears each of them takes praise, or blame as personal to himself, and is elated or depressed in proportion as his colony is represented in a favorable or unfavorable light.’2

 The views of visitors from overseas have been important in defining national identity for New Zealanders.

-The first European visitors, the explorers, were interested in the long-term value of the new land for their own societies – so they focused on two issues:
+The first European visitors, the explorers, were interested in the long-term value of the new land for their own societies, so they focused on two issues:

-Dutch explorer Abel Tasman and his crew never landed on New Zealand soil, but Tasman did conclude that it was a fine, if mountainous, country when he sailed along the coast in 1642–43.
+Dutch explorer Abel Tasman and his crew never landed on New Zealand soil, but Tasman did conclude that it was a fine, if mountainous, country when he sailed along the west coast in 1642–43.

 Cook himself concluded that while the South Island appeared mountainous and barren, the North Island contained lofty stout timber trees, and the valleys appeared rich and fertile.
-The seas had many fish that were good eating.
-There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used for rope.
+The seas had many fish that made good eating.
+There were no wild beasts, although seals and whales were noted, and Cook suggested that flax might be used to make rope.
 He concluded that ‘was this Country settled by an Industrus people they would very soon be supply'd not only with the necessarys but many of the luxuries of life.’4 Joseph Banks commented on the melodious birdsong.

 French explorers confirmed these judgements.
 On Marc Joseph Marion du Fresne’s voyage in the early 1770s, Julien Crozet emphasised the absence of wild animals and the abundance of fish.